louisgt/SodaPop/README.md

 Download and install [Cygwin](https://www.cygwin.com/) on your computer.
 This will allow you to build SodaPop from source and use it as you would on a Unix system.

+## Issues and bugs

+SodaPop has been tested extensively on a variety of machines.
+We have taken great care to test diverse scenarios and to correct any bugs we could find.
+With that being said, if you stumble upon bugs, compilation or execution issues, or if you have any questions on the software, please do share those with us, either by [creating an issue](https://help.github.com/en/articles/creating-an-issue) on the project page or by email at louis.gauthier AT umontreal.ca .

 ## Contributing